siegmone/RV32-CPU/README.md

 - [x] RV32I base instruction set
 - [x] RV32M multiplication/division extension instruction set

-For now the only missing part is the backend of the design process: floorplanning, placement, routing, ...
+For now the only missing part is the backend of the design process (floorplanning, placement, routing, ...)

 ## Testbenches
 To run the testbenches run the commands in the scripts directory: